Thoughts

 • Usability matters much more than mere compliance

-• Thanks to the 21st Century Communications and Video Accessibility Act (CVAA) the entertainment industry is pulling ahead when it comes to accessibility
+• The 21st Century Communications and Video Accessibility Act (CVAA) is driving significant advancements in accessibility within the entertainment industry

 • Section 508 has no teeth and is not enforceable even within the Federal Government

-There were some amazing quotes that I pulled from listening to several of the speakers.
+There were some amazing quotes that we pulled from listening to several of the speakers.
 Here is just a sampling:

 • “Be Data Driven with a copilot of humanity” – Anil Lews, NFB